 It is also important to recognize that speculative fiction is not just an exclusive Western asset.
 It is part of our culture and past too.
 From the medieval epic Shahnameh to the famous Arabian Nights, there is a culture of imaginative story telling in our part of the world.
 Even within Pakistan, there has been a long history of storytelling.
 The iconic tradition of Dastan-goi (literally meaning tale-telling) is our inheritance.
 We have told and retold the imaginative tales of our legends, heroes and kings for centuries.
-Sometimes our tales take the form of a wandering traveler, sometimes they appear as the clever courtiers of Emperors and sometimes they even appear as fairies sitting next to lakes.
+Sometimes our heroes take the form of a wandering traveler, sometimes they appear as the clever courtiers of Emperors and sometimes they even appear as fairies sitting next to lakes.
 Even in the 20th century, there have been talented writers among us who crafted addictive and fascinating worlds of their own.
-Ibn-e-Safi’s famous Imran Series with its spy-fi and vivid worldbuilding deserves articles off its own.
+Ibn-eSafi’s famous Imran Series with its spy-fi and vivid world building deserves articles off its own.
 Nonayhal and Ferozson Magazines’ Tales Section are our own indigenous treasure troves of sci fi and fantasy stories that are waiting to be read by a new generation.
-I have barely touched the surface here.
-So, given our own past connection to fantasy, it is imperative that we understand why we need to reclaim it and why our children need to read sci fi and fantasy.
+Mohiuddin Nawab crafted an epic urban fantasy thriller (Devta) before it was even a genre in the West.
+And this is barely touching the surface.
+So, given our own past connection to speculative fiction, it is imperative that we understand why we need to reclaim it and why our children need to read sci fi and fantasy.

 For starters, the most clear and basic argument for regularly reading speculative fiction is the same as for other fiction.
 Reading fiction is good.
 It keeps your mind active and engaged.
-It provides you with an understanding of a language’s vocabulary and thought development.
+It provides you with an understanding of a language’s vocabulary and stimulates your thought development.
 Reading allows you to develop a more nuanced understanding of the world surrounding you.
-The cognitive benefits of this are countless and with well supported by evidence.
-All these reading benefits apply to speculative fiction too but with some additions as well.
+The cognitive benefits of this are countless and well supported by evidence.
+All these reading benefits apply to speculative fiction too but with some additions.
 But before delving into those benefits, I would like to give a quick review of the reading culture in our country and the kind of fiction available to young people here.

 Fortunately, even in this stifling environment, there are some who dare to tell a story.
 Pakistan has produced good writers in several languages.
 For now, we focus on English and Urdu where we will find a whole host of novels, short-stories and translations done over the years.
-Several of the local authors have tried capturing our society in these stories.
-They have added detail, humor, wit and literary beauty of what they write.
+Several Pakistani authors have tried capturing our society in these stories.
+They have added detail, humor, wit and literary beauty to what they write about.
 Justifiably, they have amassed a healthy, if somewhat small, loyal fan base.
 Their work has been recognized outside the country too.
 The success of authors like Mohsin Hamid, Daniyal Muenuddin and Kamila Shamsie is a clear indication that Pakistan’s fiction is not yet finished.
-With some support, the untapped potential can be utilized.
+With some support, the untapped potential can be further utilized.

 Despite all that has been said above, our country’s fiction comes with another problem.
 A certain problem which hinders the kind of fiction that our children ought to, and deserve to, read.

 Of course, there are responses to this tyranny.
 There are brave people who attempt every day to fight against this hindering of freedom of expression.
 They want to discuss these topics.
 They want to educate our youth.
 They want to remind everyone of the issues we gloss over.
 They write articles, reports, papers.
 They give speeches.
-They write books.
+They publish books.
 But they do it all at great personal risk.
 They have to share their opinion with a fear of reprisal every time.
 Even our fiction writers face this tragedy.
 The maligning of writers creating taboo stories is not uncommon.
 There is always some caveat that the thought police will raise for the realist fiction written by authors.
-This is because Pakistani fiction is so deeply rooted in reality that any metaphor or analogy can be identified right away.
-Sadly, in Pakistan, even those hiding behind satire and comedy fear for consequences.
+It is also true that because Pakistani fiction is so deeply rooted in reality, any metaphor or allegory can be identified right away.
+Sadly, even those hiding behind satire and comedy fear for consequences.
 Dissent is trouble in Pakistan.

 As a statement of expression.